brstone/something/README.md

     with suggestions on how to fix it.
 I've implemented numerous changes, have gone through Ransack's documentation, etc., can't seem to find a fix and have spent too much time on it.
 Will attempt to implement another form or search, possibly with hotwire.
 Not sure yet.
+    *Update* 04/07/23: didn't switch from ransack because I was able to implement a fix with ransack searching isn't completely fixed (only works on titles currently) but will be expanded later on